YuryVaschenko/mafia-itacademy-jd2/README.md

 **Used technologies:** Spring MVC, Spring Security, Hibernate, Thymeleaf, JUnit, Log4j, HTML, CSS and little bit JavaScript and Yandex API.

-*This project is still in development.*
+*This project is still in development.
+Account with test data: (login, pass) root, root.*